Emamnuel/portfolio_Emanuel/index.md

 I am a Master's candidate in Electrical Engineering at the **Federal University of Ceará (UFC), Brazil**, working with power electronics, energy storage systems, digital control, and embedded systems.

-My current research focuses on the development of **Battery Energy Storage Systems (BESS)** and grid-connected power converters, combining power-stage design, digital control, FPGA-based PWM generation, embedded firmware, and experimental validation.
+My current research focuses on the development of **Battery Energy Storage Systems (BESS)** and grid-connected power converters, combining power-stage design, digital control, embedded firmware, and experimental validation.

 ---